gojiplus/abbyyR/Readme.md

 ```

-### Running
+### Usage

-To use the package, first set application id and password via the `setapp` function.
+To get going, get the application id and password from [http://ocrsdk.com/](http://ocrsdk.com/).
+Then set the application id and password via the `setapp` function.

 ```{r}
 setapp(c("app_id", "app_password"))